2023 Philadelphia mayoral election

-Incumbent Democratic mayor Jim Kenney is term limited and cannot seek reelection to a third term.
+Incumbent Democratic mayor Jim Kenney was term limited and could not seek reelection to a third term.
 Philadelphia's three most recent mayors were previously members of Philadelphia City Council who resigned their seats to run for mayor due to the "resign to run" provision of Philadelphia's election law.
-Ed Rendell was the last mayor that did not come from City Council.
+Former Philadelphia District Attorney Ed Rendell (1992–2000) was the last mayor who never served in the Philadelphia City Council.

-Notable Democratic candidates include former city councilmembers Allan Domb, Derek Green, Helen Gym, Maria Quiñones-Sánchez, and Cherelle Parker; state representative Amen Brown; former municipal judge James DeLeon; former city controller Rebecca Rhynhart; businessman Jeff Brown; and pastor Warren Bloom Sr.
+Notable Democratic candidates included former city councilmembers Allan Domb, Helen Gym, and Cherelle Parker; state representative Amen Brown; former municipal judge James DeLeon; former city controller Rebecca Rhynhart; businessman Jeff Brown; and pastor Warren Bloom Sr. Cherelle Parker won the Democratic primary on September 3 to go on and become the nominee.
+The Republican nominee is former longtime At-Large City Councilmember David Oh, who ran unopposed in his party's primary.

-The presumptive Republican nominee is former longtime At-Large City Councilmember David Oh, who is running unopposed in his party's primary.
+Parker was heavily favored in the general election, as Philadelphia has not elected a Republican mayor since 1947.
+Kenney was re-elected with 80% of the vote in 2019, while Democrat Joe Biden carried the city of Philadelphia with 81% of the vote in 2020.
+Oh still overperformed compared to previous Republicans, however, garnering nearly 25% of the vote - more than any Republican mayoral candidate since Sam Katz in 2003.

 Democratic primary

 Background

 In 2019, incumbent Mayor Jim Kenney was re-elected to his second and final term.
 Polling in March 2022 showed Kenney with a 55% approval rating among Philadelphia Democrats, while an equal percentage said the city was moving in the wrong direction.

-Gun violence and public safety is a top issue in the election.
-While Philadelphia saw 8% fewer homicides in 2022 than in 2021, the city recorded over 500 homicide for the second year in a row.
+Gun violence and public safety were top issues in the election.
+While Philadelphia saw 8% fewer homicides in 2022 than in 2021, the city recorded more than 500 homicides for the second year in a row.
 After a shooting at the city's July 4 celebration, Mayor Kenney told reporters he will "be happy" when he is no longer mayor, prompting City Council members Derek S. Green and Allan Domb to call for his resignation.

 In August 2022, Allan Domb resigned from City Council ahead of an expected run for mayor but did not announce his candidacy until November of that year.
 In September, Derek Green, Maria Quiñones-Sánchez, and Cherelle Parker also resigned from City Council and announced their candidacies.
 City Controller Rebecca Rhynhart joined the race in October, followed by ShopRite retailer Jeff Brown and City Council member Helen Gym in November.
 State Representative Amen Brown announced his campaign in December.